drewlinsley/stain_transfer/README.md

 ---

+To auto-enable wandb, do the following:
+`cp netrc ~/.netrc`

 ## Supervised classification

 *Train models to learn a mapping from cell image to a label (e.g., TDP-43 or control).*